kewalaka/terraform-azurerm-avm-res-eventhub-namespace/README.md

 ### <a name="input_eventhub_namespace_dedicated_cluster_id"></a> [eventhub\_namespace\_dedicated\_cluster\_id](#input\_eventhub\_namespace\_dedicated\_cluster\_id)

 Description: Specifies the ID of the EventHub Dedicated Cluster where this Namespace should be created.
+Changing this forces a new resource to be created.

 Type: `string`